smaclell/smaclell.github.io/_drafts/di-container-fun.md

 }
 {% endhighlight %}

-This worked but they still had not gotten the the root cause as to why the test was broken.
+This worked but they still had not gotten the root cause as to why the test was broken.
 They had only addressed the symptom which was causing the test to fail.
 It is not shown here, but several other methods were moved around to accommodate the change.
 We did not like this and knew there must be a better way.